 The NJTPA Chair, First Vice Chair, Second Vice Chair, and Secretary are elected every two years by majority vote of the full Board of Trustees.
 The Third Vice Chair is appointed by the Chair.
-Officers are chosen from among the Board's 15 elected officials and constitute the Executive Committee, which has authority to act on behalf of the NJTPA Board of Trustees (when not in session) for administrative matters, but not for matters relating to transit, highway planning or project selection.
+Officers constitute the Executive Committee, which has authority to act on behalf of the NJTPA Board of Trustees (when not in session) for administrative matters, but not for matters relating to transit, highway planning or project selection.
 Three members of the Executive Committee constitute a quorum.